ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 Prep table for the dim table `dim_requirement` that is not yet created.
 It is also used in the `prep_event` table
 {% enddocs %}

-{% docs prep_issue_assignees %}

-Prep table for the dim table `dim_issue_assignees` that is not yet created.
-This table tracks the relation between GitLab issues & assigned users on the issues.
-You can learn more about issue assignees [here](https://docs.gitlab.com/ee/user/project/issues/issue_data_and_actions.html#assignee)
-{% enddocs %}

-{% docs prep_issue_labels%}

-Prep table for the dim table `dim_issue_labels` table.
-This table tracks the current & historical labels that have been applied to GitLab issues.
-This is used for issue metric calculations.
-You can learn more about GitLab Issue labels [here](https://docs.gitlab.com/ee/development/contributing/issue_workflow.html#labels)
-{% enddocs %}